wendellpiez/XMLLunchbox/README.md

 ### Make Saxon available

-Download the latest version of Saxon HE from <https://sourceforge.net/projects/saxon/files/Saxon-HE/>, and unzip it.
-Inside your working directory, create a _basex_ subdirectory, inside that create a _lib_ subdirectory, and inside that create a _custom_ subdirectory.
-Copy the _saxon9he.jar_ file into that _custom_ subdirectory.
+Download the latest version of Saxon HE from <https://sourceforge.net/projects/saxon/files/Saxon-HE/>.
+Inside your working directory, create a _saxon_ subdirectory and unzip the Saxon zip into there.
+The only file we use is _saxon9he.jar_, but we provide the entire distribution to ensure that all licensing information is included properly.

 ### Create a Dockerfile